Green Building Options Checklist

 Plant trees to winter-protect and summer-cool your home: Use evergreens to the north to block wind and green leafy trees to the south, east and west for summer cooling.
 After the leaves drop off the windows can capture the sunlight in the winter.

 Plant a native garden that utilizes plants that are natural to our area and the prairie.
 Native plants have naturally adapted to our weather and soil conditions reducing the need for fertilizer, herbicides and irrigation.
 Use native plants in a planned landscaping design.

-Plant low maintenance grass: A low maintenance grass is similar to a native garden in that the grass is hardy in our conditions.
+Plant low maintenance groundcover: A low maintenance groundcover is similar to a native garden in that the groundcover is hardy in our conditions.